Benefits and Expectations

 structures that perpetuate oppression while posing potential solutions to these problems

-through projects that engage the Cal Lutheran and/or Ventura County community
+through projects that engage the Cal Lutheran and/or Ventura County community.

 - Participate in a Black History Month panel discussion intended to increase understanding

-of issues impacting Black communities in healthcare, finance, and business
+of issues impacting Black communities in healthcare, finance, and business.

-- Attend leadership and research workshops
+- Attend professional development, leadership, and research workshops.

 - Present oral reports of project outcomes at Cal Lutheran and at least one community